jasonleow/visualaid/src/pages/projects/daily-care-needs.md

 content_img_path: ""
 template: project
 ---
+Healthcare folks, you can print this out for your migrant worker patients who speak Bengali.
+This helps them communicate their needs to you, and hopefully leads to better quality of care.

 Download all the illustrations in this category as a pdf file.
 If you need to mix and match the illustrated translations relevant to your usage, download the Powerpoint file to select individual slides to print.

 <a class="button" href="https://bit.ly/visualaid-dailyneeds-pdf"  target="_blank" rel="noopener" style="margin-bottom: 0.75em;">Download pdf</a> &nbsp;&nbsp;&nbsp; <a class="button" href="https://bit.ly/visualaid-dailyneeds-ppt" target="_blank" rel="noopener" style="margin-bottom: 0.75em;">Download ppt</a>